Article

 Instead, there needs to be an element of long-term thinking built in.
 Investigate options for integrating qualitative research and feedback into your plan.
 Later, you’ll be able to use this to fine-tune your strategy depending on how well it’s working.

-Research by McKinsey shows that companies who are more diverse And inclusive are 36% more likely to outperform their competitors.
-Whilst over 75% of job seekers and employees say that a Diverse workforce is an important factor when evaluating companies And job offers.
+Research by McKinsey shows that companies who are more diverse and inclusive are 36% more likely to outperform their competitors.
+While over 76% of job seekers and employees say that a Diverse Workforce is an important factor when evaluating companies and job offers.

 Removing any unconscious bias in your Talent Acquisition strategy opens your recruiting process to a broader pool of diverse candidates, increasing your chances of discovering and hiring the top talent.